elixr-games/elics/docs/architecture/query.md

 - **Dynamic Updates**: Automatically reflects changes as entities add or remove components.
 - **Flexible Configuration**: Supports filtering based on both required and excluded components.
 - **Optimized for Scale**: Minimizes overhead with bitwise operations, ideal for applications with many entities and frequent component updates.
+- **Value Predicates**: Filter by component field values using type‑safe helpers (e.g., eq, lt, in), with reactive updates when values change.

 ## Implementation Overview